|

 Reach Out to a Mental Health Professional

 If you suspect your sleep problems are linked to a mental health condition, seek professional treatment.
 A medical professional can determine the cause of your sleep deprivation and prescribe sleep aids or mental health treatment, including therapy, to address symptoms.
-Therapy can help you uncover negative or anxious thoughts and feelings affecting your ability to sleep and teach you relaxation techniques to help you get needed rest.
+Therapy can help you uncover negative or anxious thoughts and feelings affecting your ability to sleep and teach you relaxation techniques to help you get the rest you need.